davidlohle/davidlohle.me/content/about.md

     their cloud.
 * Northrop Grumman Amherst Systems
-  * Collaborated with Amherst Systems for a senior design project, creating a webapp that allows for antenna placement and visualization.
+  * Collaborated with Amherst Systems for a senior design project, creating a web app that allows for antenna placement and visualization.